 Determining whether there is freedom to operate in any particular jurisdiction is a major reason why patent databases are so important, and why the Patent Tools on this website are so useful!
 We hope to make them even more useful, and so we are glad to have suggestions and questions from the user community such as yourself.

 If you discover a patent application or patent in the database that seems to relate to the action for which you are seeking FTO, you can’t immediately conclude that there isn’t FTO, because for a variety of reasons the matter claimed in the patent could be available to use.
-For example:

 - Patents may not have been applied for in many countries; the claimed matter is protected only where there is a patent.